saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 <video id="tz1GPfFUxz0"></video>

 Sauce Connect Proxy also allows you to create a secure connection for uploading tests, application, and source code.
 Sauce Connect Proxy uses a proprietary [TLS protocol](https://www.cloudflare.com/learning/ssl/transport-layer-security-tls/) to encrypt traffic between Sauce Labs and your network and servers.
-You will need to use Sauce Connect with Testrunner Toolkit if:
+You will need to use Sauce Connect with Testrunner Toolkit if you are trying to test an application behind a firewall or other type of secured environment.

 ### Download Sauce Connect Proxy